-Mother: "Billy, run across the street and see how ol' Mrs. Brown is doing."
+Mother: "Billy, run across the street and see how of Mrs. Brown is doing."

 Billy: Back in a few minutes he came and reported: "Mrs. Brown says it's none of your business how old she is."
-444 speak with her son.
-When informed he was "in the field," she pleaded: "Well, can you holler out the window and tell him to come to the phone?
-This is his mother!"

 The military expression "in the field" refers to soldiers who are away from their duty stations while on maneuvers.